Chapter 5 : I Just Need To Focus

 | ||Rating: Mature||Chapter Reviews: 4|

 Disclaimer: I wish I could accredit the awesomeness of Potter to myself, but no. That's not how this works.
 Just what you don't recognize.
 The rest is The Supreme One's.

 Chapter Five: I Just Need To Focus

+“You bitch!
 How did this even happen?”